ska-sa/udpreplay/README.md

 also need a modern C++11-capable compiler.
 GCC 4.8 and Clang 3.4 are known to work.

-If your NIC supports the Infiniband Verbs API, you may be able to get higher performance by using it.
-It will be automatically detected at configure time.

 ## Installation

 udpcount uses the standard autoconf/automake flow for installation.
 If you